A New Concept of Workplace Wellbeing

 I’ve shared this idea largely to spark debate, but with a genuine desire for us to see the success of workplaces measured and audited on their contribution to net wellbeing, and not purely on profit.
 I hope this demonstrates how this type of framework could be used to refocus our businesses and organisations on what is truly important.

-If you are an auditor, economist or business leader who can see potential in developing this model further please get in touch.
+If you are an auditor, economist or business leader who sees potential in developing this model further please get in touch.